What is celiac disease?

 What are the restrictions?

-A student with celiac disease who complies with the gluten-free diet will be able to actively participate in all academic and social activities with few exceptions.
+A student with celiac disease or gluten sensitivity who complies with the gluten-free diet will be able to actively participate in all academic and social activities with few exceptions.
 Most activities involving food products would be off limits, unless the food is gluten-free.

 Common products with gluten*